rancher/api-spec/README.md

   - For example the "size" of a file is not unique, so the results should be sorted by something else to make it stable.
   - A simple way to do this is to always sort by what the user wants, then by ID or unique name.

 URLs included in this section SHOULD include all parameters needed to maintain the current [filter](#filtering), but SHOULD NOT include information about pagination.
-When folloing a link to a different sort order, the client SHOULD end up back on the first page of results again.
+When following a link to a different sort order, the client SHOULD end up back on the first page of results again.

 Multi-level sorting is not defined.